FNNDSC/pfdcm/README.md

 http :4005/api/v1/hello/ echoBack==lol
 ```

-For full exemplar documented examples, see `workflow.sh` in this repository.
+For full exemplar documented examples, see `pfdcm/workflow.sh` in this repository as well as `HOWTORUN`.
+Also consult the `pfdcm/pfdcm.sh` script for more details.

 _-30-_